-FISCAL 2014 COMPARED TO FISCAL 2013
+FISCAL 2015 COMPARED TO FISCAL 2014

-In fiscal 2014, revenues increased 7% or \$80,667 compared to the prior year due primarily to strong growth in all components of support and service revenues, particularly our electronic payment services and our outsourcing services.
+In fiscal 2015, revenues increased 7% or \$83,017 compared to the prior year due primarily to growth in all components of support and service revenues, particularly our electronic payment services and our outsourcing services.
+Cost of sales increased 6%, in line with revenue.
 The growth in revenue and the Company's continued focus on cost management continued to drive up gross margins, which has resulted in a 9% increase in gross profit.